Adidas sees $1.1 billion coronavirus hit to China sales, Puma warns on profit

 BERLIN (Reuters) - German sportswear makers Adidas (ADSGn.DE) and Puma (PUMG.DE) warned on Wednesday of a major decline in sales in China due to the coronavirus and said while there were early signs of improvement there the impact had spread to other markets.

 Shares in Adidas and Puma, already pummelled in the last few weeks, were down 6% and 4.4% respectively at 0951 GMT.
+Shares in market leader Nike (NKE.N), which also warned last month of an impact from the virus, were down 3%.

-Adidas said it expected first-quarter sales to drop by up to 1 billion euros ($1.14 billion) in greater China and operating profit to decline by between 400 million and 500 million.
+Adidas said it expected first-quarter sales to drop by up to 1 billion euros ($1.1 billion) in greater China and operating profit to decline by 400-500 million euros.

+Adidas and Puma make almost a third of their sales in Asia, which has been a major growth market for sporting goods in recent years and a driver of profits.
+The region is also the main sourcing hub, with China a major producer for both firms.

-For the group as a whole, it expects first-quarter sales to fall more than 10%, including the China hit and a drop of about 100 million euros in Japan and South Korea, while the rest of the world should grow a currency-neutral 6% to 8%.
+Adidas said it expected group first-quarter sales to fall more than 10%, including the China hit and a drop of about 100 million euros in Japan and South Korea, and assuming the rest of the world grows at a currency-neutral 6% to 8%.

 “The virus hit looks worse than feared,” Jefferies analyst James Grzinic wrote in a note on Adidas.